dannyweldon/Tips-and-Tricks/router/easy.md

-### easy way to customize child router based on parent route param
+### Easy way to customize child router based on parent route param

 The problem we want to resolve: